 Artificial intelligence (AI) and Big Data play an increasingly important role in our society.
 With all the benefits, but also with risks.
 Data can be manipulated and at the same time, Big Data, when used correctly, can bring us a lot.
 Youssef discusses Big Data’s ethics on the basis of case studies and intriguing stories.
 What can we learn from it?

 Youssef El Bouhassani is a teacher and researcher at the Hogeschool van Amsterdam.
 He also developed Learning Levels: an AI-driven learning platform and he is a member of the National Think Tank on Big Data.Contact us

-The presidential elections are only next year, but President Trump and the 24 democratic challengers are already in full campaign mode.
+The presidential elections are this year.
 During the lecture, Victor Vlam shows how the campaign is being conducted in the US.
 He worked for the Obama campaign in 2008 and 2012 and gives you a peek behind the scenes.
 With what brilliant rhetorical techniques does a campaign convince a voter to vote?
 How much money do you need and what the hell do you do with it?

 Victor Vlam is a guest lecturer at the UvA and Tilburg University and author of the book ‘Thinking like Donald Trump’.
 As an America expert, he is often invited to (Dutch television and radio:) EenVandaag, Editie NL, 5 Uur Live, RTL Z and Radio 1 en 2.Contact us

 Irene shows how creativity and choosing a different perspective can have huge impact.
 She also explains that you need guts and especially perseverance to be truly creative.
 With her easy to apply tips and tricks and especially with humor, Irene teaches us how to be just a bit more creative.
 Because sometimes it is a small change that can make all the difference.